AmeliaSZK/CoulAdj-TestSamples/README.md

 byte for byte(\*), to `golden.tsv`. (\*: The line endings may differ depending on the platform where the output was produced.)

+## Prolog Support
+10 months after its inital creation, this repository was updated to include sample data adapted for the Prolog implementation.

+The Prolog language has many particularities, one of them being that it's not meant to take image files in input, but instead text files that describe "facts".
+Hence, we decided that for CoulAdj-Prolog, another language would be used to take the image file in input, create a text file with the pixel values, and pass that text file in input to the Prolog program.

+The problem is that the goal of these test samples is to have them human-verifiable.
+This can be trivially done by sighted humans who can look at the enlarged preview available in this Readme.
+However, the canonical input to the Prolog program is a text file.
+And the smallest size in the regular samples has 72 pixels, meaning 72 rows of text.

+72 rows of text is too much for manual verification, especially since a lot of rows and columns are duplicates.

+Hence, the Prolog samples is an image of 5 by 6, for a total of 30 pixels, or 30 rows of text.
+There is still a duplicate row in this sample, so we could have reduced the sample to 5 by 5, for 25 pixels, but then we would have an equal amount of rows and columns, and we decided that 5 rows of text was an acceptable cost to keep a different number of rows and columns.

+The Prolog sample is meant to have the same adjacencies, and surface the same bugs, as the regular samples.

+This Readme has been fully reviewed to make sure that all the information is correct and up-to-date.
+Note that we only mention the Prolog sample when it differs, so any reference to "all" samples includes the Prolog sample.

 # Preview